packetpioneer/defcon30/README.md

 # DEFCON30 - TCP Deep Dive with Wireshark
-These are the pcaps for the TCP Deep Dive with Wireshark Workshop at DEFCON 30 Have them downloaded and ready to go before the workshop!
+These are the pcaps for defcon trainings.
+If nothing here... then nothing to share at the moment!